envoyproxy/data-plane-api/docs/root/configuration/access_log.rst

 %UPSTREAM_CLUSTER%
   Upstream cluster to which the upstream host belongs to.

+%UPSTREAM_LOCAL_ADDRESS%
+  Local address of the upstream connection.

+%DOWNSTREAM_ADDRESS%
+  Remote address of the downstream connection.

 %REQ(X?Y):Z%
   HTTP
     An HTTP request header where X is the main HTTP header, Y is the alternative one, and Z is an